JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

     </div>
 </div>
 <div class="caption">
-    Adapted from Fig. 1c in {% cite Sadtler2014 %}. .
+    Adapted from Fig.1c in {% cite Sadtler2014 %}.
 </div>

 After the perturbation, the authors observed if the monkeys could eventually learn to readapt to the new mapping, to achieve great cursor control performance.
 For within-manifold perturbation, the monkeys only need to learn to associate cursor kinemaitcs to a new set of neural comodulation patterns (still within reach because lying in the same intrinsic manifold).
 However, for outside-manifold perturbation, they had to generate new co-modulation patterns in order to reach outside of the existing intrinsic manifold.
 Consequently, the authors predicted that within-manifold perturbation is easier to learn compared to outside-manifold perturbation.
 The authors did find results to back up this claim and since they are not the main focus of this blog, I'll refer interested readers to the original paper to take a look (FIgure 2).